-- One ENUWI-N3 Wireless LAN USB Adapter
+- ➤ One Wireless LAN USB Adapter

+- ➤ One EUB-FLEX USB Cable (15cm)

-- One CD-ROM with Driver and Utility Software and User Manual Included
+- One CD-ROM with Drivers and User's Manual Included

 - One Quick Installation Guide

-USB Adapter Description
+1.3 USB Adapter Description

 The USB adapter is a standard USB adapter that fits into any USB interface.
 The USB adapter has two LED indicators and a built-in antenna.